sisrfeng/coc-wiki/Using-workspaceFolders.md

 ## Manage workspace folders

-Use command `CocList folders` to open list of workspace folders, `delete` and `edit` actions are supported.
+Use command `:CocList folders` to open list of workspace folders, `delete` and `edit` actions are supported.

 Use command `:echo coc#util#root_patterns()` to get patterns used for resolve workspace folder of current buffer.